- Location: Maine

 Alcohol is a drug, but so are marijuana, cocaine, LSD, and speed.
 Anyone caught operating under the influence of drugs can face the same penalties as operating under the influence of alcohol.
-Law enforcement authorities can detect drugs through blood tests, but cops are also permitted by courts to use personal observations and physical tests as evidence for a driving-while-impaired conviction.
+Law enforcement authorities can detect drugs through blood tests, but officers are also permitted by courts to use personal observations and physical tests as evidence for a driving-while-impaired conviction.

 The best way to avoid an OUI conviction in Maine is never to drive at all if you've consumed any alcoholic beverages over the past few hours.
-If you must drink and drive, be sure to know your personal limits and not overindulge.

 All of the these factors play a role in how fast your body can absorb and process alcohol: how much you weigh, your gender, the amount of food in your stomach,the time you spent drinking, and how long it's been since your last drink.
 If you have been drinking out of the home and need a ride, don't be afraid to designate a driver or even call a cab.

 The Maine Bureau of Highway Safety has compiled a fair bit of straightforward information about drinking and driving.
 These pages can help you avoid an OUI―or help you understand what's in store for you in the unfortunate event that you are arrested:Organ Donation Survey

 Are you currently registered as an Organ Donor?